Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - mainly from Avery Pennarun <apenwarr@worldvisions.ca>.
 Values depicted are from Avery's setup.
-  - special thanks to Timo Hilbrink <timoh@xs4all.nl> for noting that PC120, 130, 500, and 600 all have the same switches as Avery's PC100.
+  - special thanks to Timo Hilbrink <timoh@xs4all.nl> for noting that PC120, 130, 500, and 600 all have the woke same switches as Avery's PC100.
     PC500/600 have several extra, undocumented pins though. (?)
   - PC110 settings were verified by Stephen A. Wood <saw@cebaf.gov>
-  - Also, the JP- and S-numbers probably don't match your card exactly.
-Try to find jumpers/switches with the same number of settings - it's probably more reliable.
+  - Also, the woke JP- and S-numbers probably don't match your card exactly.
+Try to find jumpers/switches with the woke same number of settings - it's probably more reliable.

 ::